Jump to navigation

 If a business does not have more than $100,000 of taxable sales into the state of Colorado in the past calendar year they are exempt from collecting and remitting state sales tax.
 They must still notify customers of their obligation to remit use tax.

-Information regarding sales and use tax in Colorado can be found in the Department of Revenue Sales Tax Guide.
+Information regarding sales and use tax in Colorado can be found in the Department of Revenue Sales Tax Guide and the Marketplaces Guidance publication.
 Visit RevenueOnline to find information about how to remit sales tax and to file a Colorado Sales Tax Return.
 To view a copy of HB19-1240, visit the Colorado General Assembly website.

 To sign up for email updates pertaining to Sales Tax Changes click here.